IronRon/Webmapping-CA/README.md

 ## Usage
 - Access the map at the root URL to explore car washes and county boundaries.
 - Switch between User Mode and Business Mode for different analysis tools.
+- In Business Mode, view the county heatmap showing car wash density and click counties for details.
+- In User Mode, click the map to find the nearest car wash and see a list of nearby car washes.
-- Use the Site Evaluation tool in Business Mode to assess new locations.
+- Use the Site Evaluation tool in Business Mode to assess new locations (future feature).

 ## Notes
 - The main app is `testapp`, which contains spatial models and views.
+- County heatmap and business analytics features use spatial aggregation (point-in-polygon queries) for accurate density analysis.
+- Marker logic and UI have been improved for clarity and usability.
 - More features and documentation will be added as the project develops.

 ---